Mark Finley

-Mark A. Finley (born 1945) is the former host and director of It Is Written (from 1991–2004), for which he traveled around the world as a televangelist.
+Mark A. Finley (born July 23, 1945) is an American former host and director of It Is Written (from 1991–2004), for which he traveled around the world as a televangelist.
 He was the first Seventh-day Adventist pastor to do a satellite evangelistic series.

-He also served as one vice-president out of nine for the Seventh-day Adventist Church, and has written over 74 published books.
+He also served as one vice-president out of nine for the Seventh-day Adventist Church.

+Life and career

+Finley's mother was Catholic, and his father was Protestant, with Finley being raised Catholic.

+Finley was baptized in March 1963.
+He studied theology at Atlantic Union College (AUC) in South Lancaster, Massachusetts.

-During his lifetime, Finley presented more than 150 evangelistic meeting series in over 70 countries, making him a key figure in Evangelism.
-He was also a television speaker for the series Experience Hope, a weekly broadcast of the Hope Channel, and was televised a further time in 2008, as a speaker for the annual North American NET series.
+He was a television speaker for the series Experience Hope, a weekly broadcast of the Hope Channel.